james-prior/gas-prices/README.md

 ## Setup

-Put gas in a $PATH directory.
+Put gas and g in a $PATH directory.
 Put parsegaspriceshtml.awk in ~/bin/.

 ## Prerequisites